AMiR-ANiS/Ninja-Studio/README.md

 # Ninja-Studio
-A frontend music player app
+A frontend music player app using html and css